chsh2/SlowSampler2/README.md

-# Slow Sampler 2: A Plug-in for Audio Stretching & Tuning
+# SlowSampler2: A Plug-in for Audio Stretching & Tuning

-Slow Sampler 2 is a
+SlowSampler2 is a VST3 plugin to play audio samples, focusing on providing rich options of time stretching and pitch tuning, in order to convert different types of sounds into musical instruments.

 The plug-in is originally developed for creating OtoMAD (音MAD) and YTPMV audio.
 Nevertheless, the application is not limited to these genres.